efuzy/efuzy/docs/src/pages/style/typography.md

 ---
 title: Typography
-desc: The typography of a Quasar app and its helper CSS classes.
+desc: The typography of a Efuzy app and its helper CSS classes.
 components:
   - typography/TypographyHeadings
   - typography/TypographyWeights